skip to Main Content

 • Deed Pole for Name change

 You will also need to alert your Course Co-ordinator to your preferred name.
-This will be recorded on BCFE’s Student Management Database Systems (VSware) beside your birth name.
-This is so that BCFE staff can respect your preferred name.
+This will be recorded on the college’s Student Management Database Systems (VSware) beside your birth name.
+This is so that te college staff can respect your preferred name.

 Gender Identity and Expression policy document